Works

 Peep show – March 2023

-The work shows a breast, embroidered on a woman’s percale handkerchief, stuffed with wool enclosed by gauze, made more shapely by a prosthesis made from a silk pillow made from a petticoat.
+The work shows a breast, embroidered on a percale handkerchief, stuffed with wool enclosed by gauze, made more shapely by a prosthesis made from a silk pillow made from a petticoat.
 The prosthesis is painfully fastened with safety pins that pierce the flesh.

 The breast, a synecdoche of the woman’s body that becomes a concept of the female archetype, is enclosed and constrained in a metal cage, which is not meant to protect it but rather serves to exhibit it and put it on display, similar to the bodices that fashion imposed as a canon of beauty.

-The cage is as colorful as that of an exotic bird, full of frills and lacework that highlight the female as the man desires her to show off for his pleasure.
-The nipple is turgid, the areola is evident, and the breast forms are abundant, to suggest fertility no longer in the service of continuity of the species but only of vanity and sexual play.
+The cage is as colorful as that of an exotic bird, full of frills and lacework that highlight the female as the man wishes her to show off for his pleasure.
+The woman, dressed as a doll, is stripped of the power of creation to be relegated to ornament and amusement.

 Iboclemea – August 2022